jshuadvd/hacks-n-notes/learnings.md

 - materializecss
 - [UMD (Universal Module Definition)](https://github.com/umdjs/umd)
 - how to convert a string to string template literals
+- how to stream video from device's camera on web

 ### August
 - Google Analytics event tracking